liliakai/whispersystems.org/_posts/2013-08-22-asynchronous-security.md

 to communicate with each other need to somehow prearrange to both open the app simultaneously and keep it open for the duration of their conversation.

-On the other hand, iOS apps like Threema and the proposed Heml support asynchronous messaging, but do not provide forward secrecy.
+On the other hand, iOS apps like Threema and the proposed Heml.is support asynchronous messaging, but do not provide forward secrecy.
 Users have static public keys that are maintained by a server, which anyone else can query and encrypt to without having to engage in a key exchange round trip to the user.
 This allows for the frictionless asynchronous experience that mobile users have come to expect, but unfortunately relies on an undesirable cryptographic protocol model (the PGP model)